Human Meat: 33+ Best Cannibal Movies

 Timothée Chalamet and Taylor Russell in Bones and All.

-Bones and All is a horror road film about two young people who find each other and fall in love while trying to figure out how to live with their cannibalistic disposition.
-Crossing the country in a pickup truck they stole from a man whose flesh they ate, the two lovers are unsure what king of future they could have.
+A horror road film about a young woman, Maren, who has been a cannibal for as long as she can remember.
+Abandoned by her parents, Maren finds another cannibal, Lee, and the two fall in love.
+Crossing the country in a pickup truck they stole from a man whose flesh they ate, the two lovers are unsure what king of future they will be able to have.

 More Movies with Cannibal References

-• Fires on the Plain (1959) this horrifying movie from Japan depicts the violence of war and cannibalism.
+• Fires on the Plain (1959) this horrifying movie from Japan depicts the violence of war (including cannibalism).

 • Suddenly, Last Summer (1959) is based on a play by Tennessee Williams, and the film makes references to taboo subjects such as incest and cannibalism.